Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 We will look at `conftest.py` in PyTest 102 so for now we will just take a peek at this file without exlanations.

+If you want to 'turn off' these console customisations and see PyTest default console output, rename the `conftest.py` to `Xconftest.py`.
+This will also stop CSV output files being created.

 ## Customisation